Cold War (1953–1962): Mutual assured destruction

 Soon the Americans had a space program of their own but remained behind the Soviets until the mid-1960s.
 American President John F. Kennedy launched an unprecedented effort, promising that by the end of the 1960s Americans would land a man on the Moon, which they did, thus beating the Soviets to one of the more important objectives in the space race.

 Another alternative to outright battle was the shadow war that was taking place in the world of espionage.
 There was a series of shocking spy scandals in the west, most notably that involving the Cambridge Five.
 The Soviets had several high-profile defections to the west, such as the Petrov Affair.
 Funding for the KGB, CIA, MI6 and smaller organizations such as the Stasi increased greatly as their agents and influence spread around the world.

-In 1957 the CIA started the programme of reconnaissance flights over the USSR using Lockheed U-2 spyplanes.
+In 1957 the CIA started the program of reconnaissance flights over the USSR using Lockheed U-2 spy planes.
 When such a plane was brought down over the Soviet Union on May 1, 1960 (1960 U-2 incident) at first the United States government denied the plane's purpose and mission, but was forced to admit its role as a surveillance aircraft when the Soviet government revealed that it had captured the pilot, Gary Powers, alive and was in possession of its largely intact remains.
 Coming just over two weeks before a scheduled East-West Summit in Paris, the incident caused a collapse in the talks and a marked deterioration in relations.

 Eastern Bloc events

 As the Cold War became an accepted element of the international system, the battlegrounds of the earlier period began to stabilize.
 A de facto buffer zone between the two camps was set up in Central Europe.
-In the south, Yugoslavia became heavily allied to the other European communist states.
+In the south, Yugoslavia became heavily allied with the other European communist states.
 Meanwhile, Austria had become neutral.